muncjack/tools/zoom/README.md

-This script is a script to manage  the install of zoom by integrating into the debian / bubuntu package manager.
+This script is a script to manage  the install of zoom by integrating into the debian / ubuntu package manager.

 This scrip does not build the zoom package it on down loads it from zooms web site and create a local repo so apt can see it and noce if the is a new version